Enema of the State: Songs

 "Dumpweed" kicks off the record, and explores sexual frustration.
 The song is based around the hook "I need a girl that I can train," as in dog training.
 DeLonge, the song's primary lyricist, explains the song in a 2000 tour booklet: "Girls are so much smarter than guys and can see the future as well as never forget the past.
 So that leaves the dog as the only thing men are smarter than."
-The song is a "callow complaint about girls not always doing exactly what you wish they would," and is followed by Hoppus' "Don't Leave Me," a song about a breakup, in irony.
+The song is a "callow complaint about girls not always doing exactly what you wish they would," and is followed by Hoppus's "Don't Leave Me," a song about a breakup, in irony.
 Hoppus wrote the song in ten minutes.
 The guitar swell preceding the second chorus is actually a digital reversal of the delaying guitar preceding it.
 "Aliens Exist" originates from DeLonge's interest in UFOs and conspiracy theories.
 "Going Away to College" was written in ten minutes by Hoppus while at home sick on Valentine's Day 1999.
 While watching the movie Can't Hardly Wait, Hoppus began to think about "how much it sucks when people are in love in high school" and are forced to be separated after graduation by different colleges in different cities.
 Since it was recorded late in production, the band had to go back to Los Angeles to record Barker's drum track.

 The track segues directly into "What's My Age Again?," also penned by Hoppus, who created it partially as a joke to amuse friends.
 It was originally titled "Peter Pan Complex," referencing the subject matter: one who refuses to grow up.
 "Dysentery Gary" leads off the second half of the album, and was written by DeLonge about a crush that instead chooses someone else.
 Left with "nothing better to do," the devastated friend chooses to mock her boyfriend.
-It was one of the first songs the band wrote with Barker, who incorporated a "Latin groove" into his drumming.
+It was one of the first songs the band wrote with Barker.
 "Adam's Song," the piano-laced seventh track of the record, was written primarily based on the loneliness that Hoppus experienced during the unending days of touring the previous year.
 When Hoppus brought the song to the band, the trio reacted positively but showed reluctance to add it to the record, believing the dark subject matter might off-put listeners.
 Although usually vocals would take many alternate takes to complete, Hoppus completed the vocal track for "Adam's Song" in a single take.
 The power pop-inspired "All the Small Things" was composed by DeLonge as both an ode to his girlfriend and one of his favorite bands, the Ramones.
 During the recording process of Enema of the State, DeLonge came home to find roses at the top of the stairs from his girlfriend, which inspired the line: "She left me roses by the stairs; surprises let me know she cares."